sammi-turner/Crab-BASIC/README.md

 ### No nested expressions!

-Crab is places strict limits on the number of tokens on a single line and does not allow nested expressions.
+Crab places strict limits on the number of tokens on a single line and does not allow nested expressions.

 The motivations for this austere design are as follows.